Jump to content

 Material benefits AsylbLG

-If you are not a German citizen, are not a citizen of an EU member state, and are residing in Germany, you may be eligible to receive benefits under the Asylum Seekers Benefits Act under certain conditions.
+If you are not a German citizen, are not a citizen of any EU member state, and are residing in Germany, you may be eligible to receive benefits under the Asylum Seekers Benefits Act, subject to certain conditions.
 These include so-called basic benefits, benefits in the event of illness, pregnancy, and childbirth, as well as other benefits.

-Basic benefits are intended to cover the necessary costs of living.
+Basic benefits are intended to cover the necessary expenses for maintaining a standard of living.
 This includes, for example, food, housing, heating, clothing, personal hygiene, and household goods.
-Additionally, benefits for necessary personal needs may be provided to ensure participation in social life.
+In addition, benefits for necessary personal needs may be provided to ensure participation in social life.

 Benefits for pregnancy and childbirth additionally cover extra needs for expectant mothers.
-This can include, for example, maternity clothing or a starter kit for the baby (such as diapers and a diaper bag).
+These may include, for example, maternity clothing or a starter kit for the baby (such as diapers and a diaper bag).

-Health benefits are intended to ensure your access to healthcare if you are not insured by a health insurance provider.
-Health care refers to treatment by a doctor if you are acutely ill or suffering from pain.
+Healthcare benefits are intended to ensure your access to medical care if you are not insured by a health insurance provider.
+Medical care refers to treatment by a doctor if you are acutely ill or suffering from pain.
 You can also receive necessary vaccinations (such as against the flu) and medically necessary preventive checkups.
-Preventive checkups are regular examinations to detect and treat diseases early.
+Preventive checkups are regular examinations designed to detect and treat diseases early.

 Other benefits are intended specifically for special cases.
 These may include special benefits to ensure a livelihood or to meet the needs of children, such as providing school supplies and integration assistance for children with disabilities.
-Integration assistance helps individuals participate in community life.
-Benefits may also cover certain interpreter costs and the costs of obtaining a passport.
+Integration assistance helps children participate in community life.
+Benefits may also be available to cover certain interpreter fees and the costs of obtaining a passport.

 Benefits under the Asylum Seekers Benefits Act may be provided as in-kind or cash benefits.
-Depending on your housing situation and the location where you are staying, the type and amount of benefits granted may vary.
-In addition to payment as in-kind or cash benefits, payment may also be made in the form of vouchers or otherwise.
+Depending on your living situation and your location, the type and amount of benefits granted may vary.
+In addition to being provided as in-kind or cash benefits, payments may also be made in the form of vouchers or other means.

 Telephone availability: